NVIDIA GeForce GT 325M vs NVIDIA GeForce GT 320M

 As with the GT 230M, the performance depends on the used graphics memory.
 With slow DDR2, the card can be up to 20% slower than with faster memory.

-NVIDIA GeForce GT 320M► remove
+NVIDIA GeForce GT 320M► remove from comparison

 The Nvidia GeForce GT 320M or GT320M was presented in the HP dv6t and dv7t series and should be based on a stripped down GT216 core with 24 instead of 48 shader cores.